A Physical Basis for Information

-Variation frequency (\( f_v \)) plays a similarly critical role.
-A higher rate of variation in individual entities improves the likelihood of beneficial adaptations, increasing the probability of achieving fitness.
-Cognitive self-replicators that rapidly probe their fitness landscape through proactive testing of new information variants have an advantage over entities that passively rely on random mutations \citep{harari2015sapiens, dawkins1976selfish}.
-Less complex entities in the biosphere also benefit from this frequent variation, often outcompeting more complex systems in rapidly changing environments \citep{diamond1999guns}.

-Fitness improvement per variation (\( \Delta \)) determines how effectively self-replicators can achieve large leaps in their fitness landscape.
-Larger leaps, often aided by intelligent design, increase the likelihood of overcoming fitness barriers and reaching higher peaks in the landscape.
-Human ingenuity has been instrumental in this regard, as evidenced by innovations such as the wheel, which could not have evolved biologically but was achievable through cultural and technological advancement \citep{arthur2009nature}.
-In contrast, entities relying solely on random mutations tend to take small steps, generally limited by local gradients.
-Significant fitness changes in such systems usually arise from dramatic shifts in the landscape rather than from internal variations.

-Resilience against sudden environmental changes is closely linked to redundancy and backup mechanisms.
-Self-replicators spanning longer periods of existence have a higher probability of resilient variants compared to more novel systems.
-Simple biological structures, such as microbial communities, benefit from their inherent robustness and redundancy, ensuring survival in the face of disturbances \citep{Prigogine1984}.
-In cybernetic systems, distributed networks and fail-safe backups provide similar advantages, enabling these systems to persist despite disruptions \citep{brynjolfsson2014second}.
-The combination of resilience and redundancy often determines the longevity of information in both biological and engineered systems.
+The \emph{frequency of variation} \(f_v\) also plays a critical role.
+Higher rates of variation increase the chance of beneficial innovations, but excessively high rates risk error catastrophe, where hereditary structure can no longer be maintained.
+Cognitive and cultural replicators can gain an advantage by rapidly probing their fitness landscape through deliberate experimentation, design, and learning \citep{harari2015sapiens,dawkins1976selfish}, while simpler biological entities may benefit from high turnover and mutation rates in fluctuating environments.